InfoSecInnovations/concierge/README.md

 `cd shabti_configurator` to go to the configurator directory.

 `bun run dev_install` will launch the web server in dev mode which provides additional install and launch options compared to the distributed executable.
 Once the server is running go to http://localhost:3000 to see the configuration options.
-Click the "Install Development Configuration" button to install the dependencies in a way which will allow you to run local code with your changes.
+If you select the `local` version in the version dropdown the development environment will be configured to use the files on your machine to run Shabti, if you select another version it will pull the images from Docker Hub, essentially functioning like the compiled executable we provide with releases.

 ## Usage: development environment

 Install using the instructions above.
+When launching a `local` version install, changes to the local files will automatically be picked up in the Docker containers and they will reload with the updated files.

 Make sure to read the [Contribution Guide](CONTRIBUTING.md) to find out more about coding style enforcement and commit etiquette!

-### Launch from Configurator

-As well as installing, the web-based Configurator gives you some options to launch Shabti.

-The "Launch Shabti" button shouldn't be used to test local changes to the Python scripts as this uses the image from the Docker Hub and not your local files.

-"Launch X Locally (Docker)" will build the local files into a Docker image and put it up in a container mimicking the production environment.
-You should always try your code here before submitting a PR as there are some minor differences with how the components communicate with each other within Docker compared to running the code locally.
-The first build can be slow, but the Python dependencies will be cached making subsequent builds much faster.

-"Launch X Locally (Python)" is a straightforward way to run the Python code directly from your local files.

-### Launch API in dev mode with reloading

-- Navigate to `docker_containers/shabti_api`
-- Enable the virtual environment
-- Navigate to the `app` subdirectory
-- `fastapi dev app.py`

-You will see in the command line that the Swagger UI is available, this is really useful for testing out the REST API functions.

 ## CLI ##

 Shabti now ships with a standalone executable for the Command Line Interface and the syntax has been completely revamped.
 We will add proper documentation for this, but you can call the executable with the `-h` flag to see which commands exist and how to use them.
 The CLI executable must be in the same directory as the main executable and will only work after you've installed Shabti.
+The CLI currently uses an admin account if you're using security features, so use it wisely!

 ## Known Issues

-- Startup of the Shabti API service can be quite slow, this appears to be especially so when running in Docker for some reason.
-We believe it's due to one of the AI related dependencies, we will review this problem at some point as there may be alternative frameworks we could use.
+- Startup of the Shabti API service can be quite slow because it has to download models on the first run.
+It should generally start up faster subsequent times as it will cache the model downloads.
+- Code signing is not yet implemented for MacOS, the executable will be blocked without doing some "hacks" to make it work.
+Look up bypassing Gatekeeper on your MacOS version or use the development version of the configurator.
+- Unstructured has quite a slow startup time, ingesting documents can appear to be stuck for a while before the progress bar starts, just be patient and you should see the documents start to load!

 ## Want to get involved? ##